 Career LaunchCareer Launch A - ExploreCourse: 2413Grade: 11-12

-Prerequisite: Students must have completed, or are registered for at least 3 pathway specific CTE courses.
+Prerequisite: Students must have completed, or are registered for at least 3 pathway specific CTE courses as listed in the Career Pathway Guide.

-Prerequisite: Students must have completed at least 3 pathway specific CTE courses and Career Launch A.
+Prerequisite: Students have completed at least 3 pathway specific courses & Career Launch A, earned their OSHA-10 credential, and completed the hiring and orientation process at the partnering internship site.

 Turn learning into earning.
 Participate in a real world work based learning experience related to your career goal!
 Students will identify their planned career area of interest; and the teacher will place them with an appropriate business partner.
 Students will be released from school to participate in this hands on work based learning opportunity in which you will earn high school credit, earn money, and learn applicable skills.
 As you gain real world experience, you'll keep a log of what you're learning and identify next steps for your career development.
 This course has online learning components.
 This course aligns with the Minnesota Technical Careers/ Occupations Program Standards.
 Taking Career Launch A & B in same academic year is preferred but not required.